.:. art / Mexico dreaming

 Amores Perros movie, Alejandro G.

-.:.
-So why go and visit?
-First, because Iñárritu received more than thirty international awards, and there must be a reason why.
+Podium?
+First, because Iñárritu received more than thirty international awards, and there must be a reason for it.
 Second, because the social situation of Mexico at the time of

-Podium.
+Amores Perros is extensively and impressively llustrated in a room upstairs.
 Third, because "in an age dominated by artificial intelligence and digital pervasiveness, you are invited to step into an analogue and handcrafted world of visual and emotional intensity."
-It's like dreaming, when we know the characters but not yet how they will behave.
+It's like dreaming, where the characters are familiar to us but we do not know yet how they will behave.

 Fondazione Prada